KevPrieto/KevPrieto/README.md

 ---

-## 💡 Sueño — My Long-Term Software Vision
+## 💡 EYLA

 A long-term mission to build a scalable, low-cost digital product from scratch —
 powered by clean architecture, backend engineering, automation, and AI-assisted development.

-# NYRA — Productivity, reimagined.
-### Turn ideas into a roadmap.
+EYLA is a minimalist AI-powered tool that transforms raw ideas into structured, actionable roadmaps.
+I’m building it with clean architecture, automation, predictable backend design, and lightweight AI integration.
+The purpose is simple: help users move from thought to execution with clarity and minimal friction. to turn ideas into a roadmap.
 Instantly.

-NYRA is a minimalist AI-powered tool that transforms vague ideas into clear, actionable roadmaps — helping you think better, plan faster, and build with direction.

----

 # 🛠️ Skills & Tools